preciofishbone/OmniaDocsG2/general-assets/using-people-picker/index.rst

 External users that has been invited in the Azure AD can be added here as well.
 Users invited this way can log in with their own Microsoft 365 account.

-Note that to be available in the people picker, users and groups may have to be imported the correct way from Azure Active Directory, and users or a groups must be permissions enabled do show up in the list.
+Note that to be available in the people picker, users and groups may have to be imported the correct way from Entra ID (formely called Azure Active Directory).

+Also note that if the picker is used in a permission context, people and groups must by permissions enabled to show up in the list.
+Likewise, if the picker is used in a context where Email is used, people and groups must be Email enabled to show up in the list.

 If you just want to search for a specific user type or a specific group type, click here to filter: